These infections either affect the genital area or can be passed on through sexual contact.

 |Diseases that are transmitted sexually|

-Infection of mucous membranes lining the genitals can lead to inflammatory disease (PID) in women and infertility in men and women.
+Bacterial infection of genitals can lead to inflammatory disease (PID) in women and infertility in men and women.

 |By having vaginal or anal sex without a condom with someone who has the infection; from mother-to-baby (eye and chest infection)||Women often have no symptoms or may have pain with sexual intercourse, lower abdominal pain, changes in bleeding pattern.
 Men may have no symptoms or may have watery or thick discharge from penis, pain or urinating.||Antibiotics.||Recent sexual partners need treatment.
 Don't have sex until 7 days after starting treatment and until sexual contacts have been treated.|